hu921/CodeJourney/content/post/project1_ML_stock_prediction.md

 ---

-#### Let me walkthru my steps
+## Code Walkthrough

+Description:
-Description: This program uses an artificial recurrent neural network called Long Short Term Memory (LSTM) to predict the closing stock price of a corporation (Apple Inc.) using the past 60 day stock price.
+This program uses an artificial recurrent neural network called Long Short Term Memory (LSTM) to predict the closing stock price of a corporation (Apple Inc.) using the past 60 day stock price.

 ---